JDoYo/saveyourself/<SaveYourself>_SDD.md

 4.1 Overview

-Since the game will be programmed in the Unity environment, much of the technical system architecture is handled internally within this environment itself.
+Since the game will be programmed in the Unity environment, much of the technical system architecture is handled internally within the environment itself.

 4.2 Design